Cardiac Catheterization for Children

 - Take blood samples and measure oxygen levels in each of the 4 heart chambers and each blood vessel

 - Measure blood pressure in each chamber and each blood vessel

 - Inject contrast dye into the catheter and watch the path the dye takes through the heart (angiography)

-If repairs are needed, the doctor may:
+If interventions are needed, the provider may: